The top 16 free ways to learn Dutch

 A good way to stay motivated and make learning fun is by joining a Dutch language learning server on Discord.

-Discord is an instant messaging system where you can join a particular group (server) that meets your interest and then chat with like-minded people all over the globe.
+Discord is an instant messaging system where you can join a particular group (server) that interests you and chat with like-minded people worldwide.

 The Nederlands Leren/Learn Dutch server has over 5000 members, many of whom are native speakers and are happy to talk to people learning their language.
 You may even find some new friends in real life!